Insights > Category > Posted: 2025-Mar-21, Updated: 2025-Mar-21

 Most entrance doors are manufactured and sold in a pre-hung configuration that includes the door slab (door by itself without frame), the frame (including the sill), hinges and hardware.
 Maximum energy efficiency is only achieved when replacing the entire unit.

-When purchasing a total door/frame solution and material type, doors are categorized by the door slab material, not the framing material.
-Metal and fibreglass doors are actually metal or fibreglass skins that cover a reinforced frame and insulating material - wood doors are typically solid wood without any interior insulation or veneer which is basically a skin over a reinforced wooden or metal/wood inner frame.
+When purchasing a total door/frame solution and material type, doors are categorised by the door slab material, not the framing material.
+Metal and fibreglass doors are actually metal or fibreglass skins that cover a reinforced frame and insulating material.
+Wood doors are typically solid wood without any interior insulation or veneer, which is basically a skin over a reinforced wooden or metal/wood inner frame.

 While entrance door manufacturers continue to improve the insulating properties of doors (R7), they are still very poor performers when compared to a solid wall in a home (R13).